homesome-se2/public-web-server/README.md

 # public-web-server
-Web interface for access to the features of the home server, via the public server.
+Web interface for access to the features of a local hub, via the public server.